mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 ### Common Wall Properties

-Use the *Analyse Wall* component shared here, to grab the common properties between all Wall Kinds.
+Use the *Analyse Wall* component shared here, to grab the common properties between all *Wall System Families*.
 Custom *Value List* components are also provided for value comparison:

 ![]({{ "/static/images/guides/revit-walls11.png" | prepend: site.baseurl }})